 The deep gnomes

-- Ability Scores: Dexterity score increases by 1.
+- Ability Scores: A score increases by 1 (usually Dexterity).

 - Age: Contrary to their surface cousins, deep gnomes reach adulthood at around 25 years old and live only about 250 years.